This article “5 Best Foods For Dogs” is based on information supplied by the American Kennel Club and Merck Veterinary Manual. Updated 2023.

-Let me explain why these things are very important, for both your dog's health and well-being, and you own convenience and wallet or purse.
-Read on to find out what's important, and then I will make 5 recommendations for the best food for dogs!
+Let me explain why these things are very important, for both your dog’s health and well-being, and you own convenience and wallet or purse.
+Read on to find out what’s important!

 The dog food market is HUGE, and the pet food companies have significant financial muscle.
 As in the medical world where the major drugs companies basically offer incentives to doctors to prescribe certain drugs, the pet food industry provides “information” for vets to recommend certain dog foods.
 It’s a competitive world!

 This leads us to the situation where you might wonder if the claims of the pet food companies may be biased.
 The issue of pet nutrition can be complicated.
 But don’t worry – we are here to help guide you through the best options!

 Fortunately the pet food industry is well regulated by the FDA (Food and Drug Administration), and there are rules that must be followed.
 However, even where there are regulations in place, they can be difficult to interpret.

 For example, pet food firms MUST provide labels on their products, which must contain certain information.
 The basic information to be provided is;

 - Product name

 - Guaranteed analysis

 - Intended species (dog or cat)